Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 However, there have been changes made in rural and urban neighbourhoods:

+**Rural**
-- UNICEF have provided remote, community-first schoolsand "safe havens" for children at risk of domesti abuse, child mar
+- UNICEF have provided remote, community-first schoolsand "safe havens" for children at risk of domestic abuse, child marriage, labour and soldiers, and vaccinations.
+- UNDP: rural uphold of local demoracy and developments in regional councils to request funding
+- USAID and the UN World Food Programme: giving rural farmers (such as those in the Ghor province) nutrition, and teeaching about agriculture, increasing resilience, employment and incomes

+**Urban**
+UN Habitat have worked with the Afghan government, NGOs on the ground, and taken in external investment from governments such as Japan's to build locally-elected Community Development Councils, and funding to "upgrade" neighbourhoods.
+- These CDCs are locally-elected in the regions, with 50% women (increasing visibility, reducing discrimination and allowing employment) that can vote and prioritise plans to improve housing, sanitation, electricity and infrastructure in urban regions.
+- This has resulted in

 #### Withdrawal?